Canadian Health Measures Survey (CHMS)

 At the end of their visit to the MEC, respondents are provided with a waterproof activity monitor.
 This small device is worn for a week at all times except when sleeping - even when swimming or bathing.
 It records information about normal physical activity patterns without the respondents having to do anything special.

-Respondents are also asked to place an indoor air sampler, a small cylindrical device, in their home for the week following their visit to the MEC.
+A subsample of households is also asked to place an indoor air sampler, a small cylindrical device, in their home for the week following their visit to the MEC.
 The sampler measures a number of airborne substances in order to establish national baselines for indoor air concentrations of over 80 different volatile organic compounds.

 View the Questionnaire(s) and reporting guide(s).